Things to know before taking out a second mortgage

 Your home is not only likely to be your largest asset, it is your most important financial asset.
 It provides a safe and secure place for you to live.
 And in a pinch, it can provide a source of emergency cash or fund its own improvement.

 If you are thinking about taking out a second mortgage or home equity loan, here are some things to consider before you pull the trigger.

-- Loan or line: Most banks offer home equity loans that are fixed term loans with monthly payments like your mortgage or car payment and they also offer home equity lines that work like credit cards — in fact they often come with credit cards that can be used to access them.
-The prices of the 2 products are generally similar.
+Most banks offer home equity loans that are fixed term loans with monthly payments like your mortgage or car payment and they also offer home equity lines that work like credit cards — in fact they often come with credit cards that can be used to access them.
+The prices of the two products are generally similar.

 Homes are the foundation of a family’s financial future.
 The ability to borrow money against the equity of a home is one of its great features.
 Don’t waste that ability; use it to avoid an expensive move or solve a crisis in a real pinch.
 Otherwise, let that equity grow for the long haul to help support a comfortable retirement.

 Devin Thorpe, husband, father, author of Your Mark On The World and a popular guest speaker, is a Forbes Contributor.
 Building on a twenty-five year career in finance and entrepreneurship that included $500 million in completed transactions, he now champions social good full time, seeking to help others succeed in their efforts to make the world a better place.